Getting Started with Wealthscope Basic

 Use Wealthscope's powerful portfolio analytics to help you better manage your investments.
 Here are some basic steps to get you started:

-The Wealthscope menu is circled in the screenshot above.
+The Wealthscope navigation menu is circled in the screenshot above.
 It separates features into four groups: Portfolios, Simulations, Planning, and Tools.

 SEE PORTFOLIO INFORMATION